 Endothelial Dysfunction, Biomarkers, and Lung Function -Ancillary to MESA (MESA-LUNG)

-The purpose of MESA-Lung is to assess the role of endothelial dysfunction and genetic susceptibility in subclinical COPD.
+The purpose of the MESA Lung Study is to assess the role of endothelial dysfunction and genetic susceptibility to subclinical COPD and emphysema.

 Study Overview